Skip to content

 Types of Plaster Used in Drawing

-There are several types of plaster artists use in drawings.
-Each type has unique properties and effects.
+Artists use various types of plaster in their drawings.
+Each type offers different properties and effects.
 Here are some common types:

-1. Gypsum plaster: Fast-drying and easy to work with
+1. Gypsum plaster: Quick-drying and easy to work with

-2. Lime plaster: Durable and great for fresco techniques
+2. Lime plaster: Durable and often used for fresco techniques

 4. Acrylic plaster: Flexible and water-resistant